News & Resource CenterTax Impact Newsletter

 - Pre-Tax Cuts and Jobs Act interest.
 The guidance suggests that disallowed interest carried forward under prior law will be treated as business interest expense in the first tax year after 2017 and subject to the new limit.

 - Corporations.
-According to the guidance, the regs will provide that, for purposes of the business interest limit, all C corporation interest expense and income, even if investment-related, will be treated as business interest expense and income.
+According to the guidance, the regulations will provide that, for purposes of the business interest limit, all C corporation interest expense and income, even if investment-related, will be treated as business interest expense and income.

 - Pass-through entities.
 The guidance provides rules to avoid double counting of income and expense by pass-through entities and their owners.